dennis199441/blockchain/README.md

 4. transaction data

 ## Block
-Block objects receive Parameters object which stores data.
+Block receives Parameters object which stores data.
 Once Block object is instantiated, it generates its hashcode.

 ## BlockChain
-BlockChain object links Blocks together.
+BlockChain links Blocks together.
 It stores blocks in a list.
 Once BlockChain object is instantiated, it creates the genesis block and the block list.